Featured image from Regular Lovers.

 The Inner Scar (1972)

-This one is batshit and I thoroughly enjoyed it.
 There’s a shepherd with a flock, Nico plays a queen on a journey, and a naked Pierre Clémenti rides around on a horse wielding a bow and arrow.
-It’s a little like Jodorowsky, but much more lyrical.
-There’s a lot of walking through the desert.
+It’s a little like Jodorowsky, but much more lyrical and I like it a lot more.